Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details, restrictions, and registrant information.

 For any questions about reproduction of designs or weaving of these tartans, please contact the registrant directly or via this website.

 Golden Gate Bridge Day

-Designed with the colours of the San Francisco 49ers Football Team, this tartan inherits the colour inspiration from the team's original logo, a mustached 49er gold miner from the 1849 California Gold Rush, dressed in plaid pants and a red shirt, jumping in midair with his hat falling off, and firing pistols in each hand: one nearly shooting his foot, and the other pistol forming the word "Forty-Niners" from its smoke.
-The Scarlet Red and Metallic gold are perfect complements to thee sunset colors of the Golden Gate Bridge, which opened to traffic this day in 1937.
-The color of the bridge is officially an orange vermilion called International Orange.
-The color was selected by consulting architect Irving Morrow because it both complements the natural surroundings and enhances the bridge's Art Deco visibility in the famous San Francisco fog.
+Designed with the colours of the San Francisco 49ers Football Team, this tartan inherits its colour inspiration from the team's original logo, a mustachioed gold miner referencing the 1849 California Gold Rush.
+Dressed in plaid pants and a red shirt and jumping in midair with his hat falling off, this "49er" was depicted firing pistols in each hand: one nearly shooting his foot, and the other pistol forming the word "Forty-Niners" from its smoke!
+The Scarlet Red and Metallic gold are perfect complements to the sunset colors of the Golden Gate Bridge, which opened to traffic this day in 1937.
+The official color of the bridge is an orange vermilion called International Orange, specially selected by consulting architect Irving Morrow to complement the natural surroundings and enhances the bridge's Art Deco visibility in the famous San Francisco fog! 🏈🌉

 Today marks the opening of the Golden Gate Bridge May 27, 1937.

 First proposed in 1872, three years after the completion of the transcontinental railroad, Charles Crocker, a railroad executive, made a presentation to the Marin County Board of Supervisors in which he laid out plans for a bridge that would span the Golden Gate Strait, the entrance to the ocean from San Francisco Bay.